 Meals are not included in the fare as the trains no longer feature a restaurant car but there is a small café bar on board where simple Portuguese dishes are freshly cooked to order.
 If you wish to dine on board, head to the café bar early as seating is limited!
 Otherwise you could choose to dine before boarding or take a picnic with you.

-The following morning, you again make your way to the café bar where you can choose from pastries, fruit and yogurts on offer.
+The following morning, you again make your way to the café bar where you can purchase pastries, fruit and yogurts.

 Modern and air-conditioned, the NightJet offers a reliable service, travelling the popular route between Cologne and Vienna or Innsbruck.
 There is also a sleeper between Munich and Ljubljana for comfortable and convenient connections to Slovenia.